Ever wondered why so many articles, blog posts, videos and newsletters are based around the idea of a list?

 Yes, you’re right.
 It’s because they’re extremely popular.
 People love them.
 And it’s easy to see why.

 Lists = Lots of ideas.
 And fast!

 List-based content promises a number of bite-sized ideas or suggestions.
 And fast!
 So when we see “10 habits of highly successful business owners“, we’re not expecting an in-depth examination of commercial success.

 We’re expecting ideas.
 And we hope that at least one of those ideas will help us in some way.
 If it does, it will repay the 3 or 4 minutes we invested in reading it.

 If not, I suggest you give it a try.
 Lists are perfect for sharing, which makes them ideal if you want to expand your reach on social networks.
 New readers who discover your work through list content, will then get the chance to see your more detailed work.
 Others will follow you on the networks, where they see your lists shared.
 Almost all of my most shared blog posts are lists.
-This list-based blog post has been shared over 27 thousand times.
+This list-based page has been shared over 50 thousand times.

 Lists can also be very powerful, when it comes to increasing your email marketing open rates.
 Email marketing that has a list in the subject line, can result in massively increased open rates.

 Most small business owners are not expert copywriters.
 As such, the subject lines they use for their email marketing tend to under-perform.
 And poorly written subject lines result in low open rates.
 This means no matter how good their marketing message is, very few people will see it.

 Using an average list title as the subject line of a marketing email, will always out-perform an average, regular subject line.